 - A former smoker who quit in the last 15 years

-- Someone who has a smoking history of at least 30 "pack years"—one pack a day for 20 years, or two packs a day for 20 years
+- Someone who has a smoking history of at least 20 "pack years"—one pack a day for 20 years, or two packs a day for 20 years

 To prepare you for a conversation with your physician, YRMC is providing information about LDCT.
 We'll also introduce you to our comprehensive Lung Cancer Screening and Care Program, which includes: